jake-knerr/jakes-dictionary/src/dictionary.md

 a computational algorithm that relies on repeated random sampling to compute the results.

+#### Multi-model database

+a database that combines multiple database types into a single backend system.

 #### Mutable Data

 data that can be modified after creation.